 - Feen Garden

-As do all Persian gardens, Feen garden in Kashan city appears to express a series of deliberately accentuated contrasts between the arid, desolate, inhospitable landscape outside the high walls and the lush surroundings within the walls.
-Here is overabundant water in a land where a few drops may be precious, and here is a jungle of growth set against a sparse and parched natural foliage.
+As do all Persian gardens, the Feen garden in Kashan city appears to express a series of deliberately accentuated contrasts between the arid, desolate, inhospitable landscape outside the high walls and the lush surroundings within the walls.
+Here is overabundant water in a land where a few drops may be precious, and here is a jungle of growth set against sparse and parched natural foliage.
 The monotone of the landscape is replaced by the colors of foliage, flowers, blue tiles, fountains, and painted plaster and woodwork.
 Haphazard nature is brought under the control of axial symmetry.

 Aside from its abiding beauty and charm, the Bagh-e Feen has special reasons for meriting attention and interest.
 First, it is an admirable example of those earlier, monumental royal gardens which have all but vanished from the Persian scene.
 Second, because it is the very epitome of the Persian garden, in this single example are the most desired features and elements.
-One of the oldest green structures in Kashan that there is no exact date for it.
+One of the oldest green structures in Kashan and there is no exact date for it.
 Some believe it dates back to the pre-Islamic era and some evidence to the Al e- Aboyeh period.
-The development of this garden indebted to the Ilkhanian period even though such statements were not clear and precise but from the beginning of Safavid as the political stability was increased the history of Feen garden found more versatility.
-One of the historical attractions of Kashan, which attracts many tourists every year.
+The development of this garden is indebted to the Ilkhanian period even though such statements were not clear and precise but from the beginning of Safavid as the political stability was increased the history of the Feen garden found more versatility.
+One of the historical attractions of Kashan, attracts many tourists every year.

 -Dowlat Abad Garden

 A beautiful 200-year-old garden in the bride of the Iranian desert cities called, Yazd.
 The 200-year-old UNESCO World Heritage Site hosts many tourists each year.